 - Learn your legal rights as an injured maritime worker

-Freezer trawlers or freezer vessels are commercial fishing boats that have plate freezers on board to freeze and preserve the catch while still out at sea.
-It is important for commercial fishermen to be able to preserve the catch right away to prevent it from going bad.
-Spoiled fish can’t be sold and because these vessels often stay out to sea for weeks or months, having freezers for keeping the fish right on board the ship is important.
-Without these large and efficient freezers, fishing vessels would risk losing an entire catch to spoiling before even coming into harbor.
+Commercial fishermen need to be able to preserve the catch right away to prevent it from going rancid.
+Spoiled fish can’t be sold, and because these vessels often stay out to sea for weeks or months, having freezers for keeping the fish on board, the ship is essential.

-The freezers themselves can lead to a number of accidents and injuries.
-The plates are extremely cold and any contact with bare skin can cause serious damage.
-Being careless around the plates or not having access to appropriate safety gear, like heavy duty gloves, can easily lead to frostbite, torn skin, and other damage from the cold plates.
-Shifting in the ship as it goes through rough waters and weather can also cause a problem.
+- Vessel Movements.
+The boat’s movement in rough waters and weather can cause a problem.
 The blocks of frozen fish created by the plate freezers are large and heavy.
-If the ship dips or tilts suddenly, one of these blocks can be dislodged and ejected from the freezer and may hit a worker.
+If the ship dips or tilts suddenly, one of these blocks can be dislodged and ejected from the freezer, possibly hitting a worker.

+- Conveyor Belt Accidents.
 In addition to the freezers, processing fish aboard a boat involves working with and around conveyor belts, chutes, and other working parts.
-Getting clothing caught in a conveyor belt can have serious consequences and may result from a lack of safety guards, inappropriate attire, or inadequate training in using the equipment.
-While storing boxes of frozen blocks of fish, shifting on the boat can cause these boxes to move, fall, or drop onto workers causing injuries.
+Getting clothing caught in a conveyor belt can have severe consequences and may result from a lack of safety guards, inappropriate attire, or inadequate equipment training.

 Common Freezer Plate Injuries